Kosmoderma

 You don’t have to panic—but you do need to take it seriously.
 Whether it’s a common wart, plantar wart, or genital wart, HPV can spread to others or even to different parts of your own body.

-- Cover the wart with a breathable bandage
+• Cover the wart with a clean, breathable bandage

-- Keep feet dry to prevent plantar wart spread
+• Keep feet clean and dry to prevent the spread of plantar warts

 Wart Removal: Laser vs. Cryotherapy – What Works Best?